Using Ollama on macOS

 Configure Ollama for Cross-Origin Access

-Due to Ollama’s default configuration, it is set to allow local access only at startup, so cross-origin access and port listening require additional environment variable settings for OLLAMA_ORIGINS.
-Use launchctl to set the environment variable:
+Due to Ollama’s default configuration, it is set to allow local access only at startup, so cross-origin access and port listening require additional environment variable settings for After completing the setup, you need to restart the Ollama application.

 Interact with Local LLM in LobeVidol